 If you’re aged under 18 years and have been charged with a crime, you’ll go to the Youth Court.

 Find out what happens if you've been charged with a crime.

 If you’ve been disqualified from driving, or have received too many demerit points and lost your driver’s licence, you may be able to apply for a limited licence.

-Therapeutic courts aim to reduce reoffending, alcohol, drug use, and addiction.
+Specialist courts aim to reduce reoffending, alcohol, drug use, and addiction.
 They try to help a person’s health and well-being so they can move on with their lives.